ibm-cloud-docs/CDN/api.md

     [View the Input Container](/docs/CDN?topic=CDN-input-container)

-    The following attributes are part of the Input Container and may be provided when updating a  Geographical Access Control rule (parameters are optional unless otherwise noted):
+    The following attributes are part of the Input Container and can be provided when updating a GeographicalAccess Control rule (parameters are optional unless otherwise noted):
-    * `uniqueId`: **required** uniqueId of the mapping the rule to be updated belongs.
+    * `uniqueId`:  (Required) Provide a uniqueId of the mapping the rule to be updated belongs.
     * `accessType`: specifies whether the rule will `ALLOW` or `DENY` traffic to the given region.
     * `regionType`: the type of region to apply the rule to, either `CONTINENT` or `COUNTRY_OR_REGION`.
-    * `regions`: an array listing the locations that the `accessType` will apply to.
+    * `regions`: an array listing the locations that the `accessType` applies to.

       See the [`SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking`](/docs/CDN?topic=CDN-geoblocking-class) page to see a list of possible regions.